Dylmoco/smoothr/storefronts/README.md

 The SDK is built and deployed automatically whenever code is pushed to the `main` branch.
-The GitHub Actions workflow installs dependencies with `npm ci`, runs the test suite, builds the bundle, performs the postbuild check and then deploys `dist` to Cloudflare Pages.
+The GitHub Actions workflow installs dependencies with `npm ci`, runs the test suite, builds the bundle, copies the checkout script into `dist`, performs the postbuild check and then deploys `dist` to Cloudflare Pages.
 The deployed commit and timestamp are recorded in the repository's `DEPLOY_LOG.md` file.

 Configure the workflow secrets under **Settings → Secrets and variables → Actions** in GitHub: